risk-first/website/menagerie/Feature-Risk.md

 **Regression Risk** is basically risk of breaking existing features in your software when you add new ones.
 As with the previous risks, the eventual result is the same; customers don't have the features they expect.
 This can become a problem as your code-base [gains Complexity](Complexity-Risk), as it becomes impossible to keep a complete [Internal Model](Internal-Model) of the whole thing.

+Also, while delivering new features can delight your customers, breaking existing ones will annoy them.
+This is something we'll come back to in [Reputation Risk](Production-Risk).

+### Market Risk

+On the [Risk Landscape](Risk-Landscape) page I introduced the idea of **Market Risk** as being the value that the market places on a particular asset.
+Since the product you are building is your asset, it makes sense that you'll face **Market Risk** on it:

+_The value that the market places on your asset is outside your control._

+In the same way as I face market risk when I own some [Apple](http://apple.com) stock, you have **Market Risk** because you own your product.
+[Apple's](http://apple.com)'s stock price will decline if a competitor brings out an amazing product, or if

+tbd.

 ### Conceptual Integrity Risk

 Sometimes, users _swear blind_ that they need some feature or other, but it runs at odds with the design of the system, and plain _doesn't make sense_.
 Often, the development team can spot this kind of conceptual failure as soon as it enters the [Backlog](Prioritisation), however, sometimes it's only during coding that this becomes apparent.